 Week 1: Creativity and Safety

-A brief introduction to the Polyvagal Theory and how our nervous system impacts our ability to connect with and engage our innate creativity.
+A brief introduction to our Vagus Nerve, Polyvagal Theory and how our nervous system impacts our ability to connect with and engage our innate creativity.

 Week 2: Creativity and Science and Myth